riyaparmar21/Impact-of-Sea-Surface-Temperature-on-Climate-Variables/README.md

 ---

-*Developed by \[Your Name], Space Applications Centre, ISRO.*
+*Developed by Riya Parmar.
+This work originated from an internship project at the Space Applications Centre (SAC), ISRO.*

----

-Let me know if you want me to help fill in the directory structure or main outputs once you share your folder.